Jack Alcantara – Advisory Board (he)

 Michael Peña – Advisory Council (he)

-Gil Rich – Teen Program Director, and Advisory Board member (he)
+Gil Rich – Teen Program Director, Teen Group Lead, and Advisory Board member (he)

 Gil oversees the Gender Diversity Teen Programs and youth support groups.
 He has over 15 years’ experience developing leadership and community-building programs that help youth recognize their potential.
 His background includes teaching within the Seattle and Atlanta public schools and serving in leadership roles with Camp Ten Trees, Lambert House, the YMCA, and the WSU-4H Challenge Programs.
 Gil has presented workshops on supporting trans and GNC youth at Creating Change and the HRC Time to Thrive conferences, and also facilitates transgender awareness training for corporate audiences.
 Gil had the unique opportunity to grow up as a gender-nonconforming kid with an identical twin who was also gender-nonconforming.
 Growing up knowing there was someone else like him in the world provided a foundation of self-confidence and pride that he hopes to pass on to the youth he works with.